Yaryna2025/Data-Structures-and-Algorithms-ECM1414_A_2_202526-/README.md

 ## Overview

 This project was developed for the ECM1414 Algorithms and Data Structures coursework.
-It is an **Event Planner** that selects the best combination of activities to maximise enjoyment while respecting constraints (primarily available time).
+It is an **Event Planner** that selects the best combination of activities to maximise enjoyment.
+It does this while considering various constraints.

 The program compares: